gadfly361/re-surface/README.md

 | key          | type               | default     | required? |
 |--------------|--------------------|-------------|-----------|
 | :key         | keyword            |             | **yes**   |

+If a dimmer is defined for a given surface, it will show if any of the following are active: header-dropdown, navbar-dropdown, sidebar-left, sidebar-right, modal, modal-fullscreen.

 ### :sidebar-left / :sidebar-right